LAS-IT/openapply/README.md

 ### Still TODO

+* allow csv and xlsx reports with default summary info only?
-* write PUTS methods
+* write PUTS methods - *currently api only allows status update*
+* allow flattening and reject to work at any depth (with recursion?)
-* write a recursive custom query
+* write a recursive custom query - when results are more than one page
-* check recursion on summary info
-* allow detailed queries to skip payment information
-* speed response when returning large number of records
+* speed up response when returning large number of records? - **looks like API is slow not sure if this can be sped up**
-* allow csv and xlsx reports to generate from summary info?
-* allow flattening and reject to work at any depth (recursion?)

 ### CHANGE LOG

+* **v0.2.3** - compatible with 0.2.x - 2017-11-23
+  - allow detailed queries *(_by_id & _by_status)* to skip payment information
+  - allow array, csv & xlsx transformations to skip payment queries (when no payment_info requested)

-* **v0.2.2** - update compatible with 0.2.x - 2017-11-21
+* **v0.2.2** - compatible with 0.2.x - 2017-11-21
   - refactor and test url timeouts
   - refactor openapply client

-* **v0.2.1** - update compatible with 0.2.x - 2017-11-20
+* **v0.2.1** - compatible with 0.2.x - 2017-11-20
   - convert api data into an array, csv or xlsx
   - allow data flattening prep for post processing
   - allow queries to lookup students with multiple statuses